holoviz/panel/doc/tutorials/basic/size.md

 ## Inherent and absolute sizing

-Many components you might want to display have an *inherent size*, e.g. take some text, based on the font-size and the content of the text it will take up a certain amount of space.
-When you render it it will fill the available space and wrap if necessary:
+Many components we might want to display have an *inherent size*, e.g., take some text, based on the font size and the content of the text, it will take up a certain amount of space.
+When we render it, it will fill the available space and wrap if necessary:

 ```{pyodide}
 import panel as pn